What to know before buying a house at auction

 Hard money loan

-A hard money loan is a type of short-term real estate loan.
+A hard money loan is a short-term real estate loan.
 These are usually offered by private individuals and companies rather than banks.
 They’re secured by the value of the property being purchased, and approvals are usually quick.

 Rates can be high, and terms are short, so these loans are aimed at investors who want to flip the property rather than live in it.